Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The main shopping streets in Cardiff are Castle, Duke, St Mary, Queen, and High streets, and the best-known arcades are the Castle and Royal arcades.
 The Hayes offers more independent shops, including Spillers Records, reportedly the oldest record shop in the world and a delight for music enthusiasts.

-For local arts and crafts and popular Cardiff souvenirs, look in the tourist areas: Castle Welsh Crafts is opposite the entrance to Cardiff Castle, and Craft in the Bay is in Lloyd George Avenue.
-The Cardiff Christmas Market; running annually from early November until the day before Christmas Eve, is a delight with an assortment of Christmas gift options and festive food and drink.
+For local arts and crafts and popular Cardiff souvenirs, visitors should look in the tourist areas: Castle Welsh Crafts is opposite the entrance to Cardiff Castle, and Craft in the Bay is in Lloyd George Avenue.
+The Cardiff Christmas Market runs annually from early November until the day before Christmas Eve and is a delight; it has an assortment of Christmas gift options, as well as festive food and drink.

 Hiring a car in Cardiff is easy, with most companies requiring a license in English with a photograph, or an International Drivers Permit.
 A minimum age requirement may apply.
 The city is relatively easy to negotiate by car, but parking is often a problem, as many spaces downtown are for permit-holders only.
 However, Cardiff is compact and easily explored on foot.
 It is also flat, making it well-suited to cycling.
 The Taff Trail for walking and cycling runs right through the city.